ThiagoCF05/Any2Some/README.md

-# Data2Text
+# Any2Some

-This is a framework that aims to simply the development of neural, end-to-end, data-to-text systems.
+This is a framework that aims to simplify the development of neural, end-to-end, data-to-text systems.

 # Supported Models